All babies cry, and some more than others. Crying is your baby's way of telling you they need comfort and care.

 This can be hard for you, as it's often the time when you're most tired and least able to cope.

-The amount babies cry tends to peak at about 7 weeks, then gradually tail off.
+The amount babies cry tends to peak when they're around 4 to 8 weeks old, then gradually tail off.

 How to calm a crying baby